maelle/cpcb/README.md

  My first goal (and primary motivation) is to get all PM2.5 data for the two stations in Hyderabad, see [this file](code/pm25_hyderabad.R).
 The function for scraping data for a given day and location is in [this file](code/selPipe.R).

-The downloaded data was saved in a csv file which I don't include here because I don't know if I can.
+The downloaded data was saved in a csv file which I don't include here because I don't know if I can (please refer to the original source for licensing questions).
+That said, you can contact me and I might send it to you. :smile_cat:

 # Making all the data easier to use